Huy-M-Nguyen/Hackathon-2022/README.md

 # Solution

-To facilliate understanding between Business, Tech, and Machine.
+To facilitate understanding between Business, Tech, and Machine.
 And to maximize reusability of automated orchestrated process.
-I propose 2-throng approaches
+I propose 2-pronged approaches

 ## 1. Processes as code

 - Executable BPMN/DMN diagram as the common language between Business, Tech, and Machine:
-  - BPMN/DMN standard is internationally regconized and used in many orchestration system
+  - BPMN/DMN standard is internationally recognized and used in many orchestration system
-  - Busiess experts build their requirements in BPMN/DMN visual model diagram.
+  - Business experts build their requirements in BPMN/DMN visual model diagram.
 They are now the architects of the process.
-  - Machine (the Orchestrator) intepret and execute the BPMN/DMN model
+  - Machine (the Orchestrator) interpret and execute the BPMN/DMN model
-  - Tech experts now only need to focus on writing glue service to link workers (automated or manual), and deploy approriate infrastructure for the system.
+  - Tech experts now only need to focus on writing glue service to link workers (automated or manual), and deploy appropriate infrastructure for the system.
   - Instead of the usual telephone game, the communication now looks like a star, with BPMN/DMN diagram in the middle
 - The Machine Orchestrator (Camunda 8 in this example) will run any standard-compliant BPMN/DMN.
 Camunda 8 is self-contained and relies on BPMN/DMN to execute:
   - Business experts are functionally writing code to Orchestrator using diagram.